 - Student performance or exhibition hours

-- Training and professional development requirements for school site and ArtistYear
+- Full attendance and participation in all training and professional development requirements for school site and ArtistYear

 - Designing and teaching standards-based aligned arts education that supports school culture and goals, as well as ArtistYear’s standards.